kiarashvosough1999/CocoAttributedStringBuilder/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CocoAttributedStringBuilder into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'CocoAttributedStringBuilder'